testflows/TestFlows-WebSite/source/handbook/index.md

 One or more specifications can be linked.

-Instead of passing a list you can also pass [Specifications] object directly as follows,
+Instead of passing a list, you can also pass [Specifications] object directly as follows,

 ```python
 from requirements import SRS001_ls_Unix_Command_Utility